Skip to main content

 Please note your preferred ship date/week in the "Order Comments" section at checkout.

-See the "Shipping" page under "Company Information" for our default ship dates based on hardiness zone.
+See the "Shipping" page under "Company Information" for additional info.

 We are unable to ship to any US Territories, AK, AZ, CA, CO, HI, ID, MT, NM, NV, OR, UT, WA, or WY

-Carolina Lupine takes it time to establish after planting, but after the tap root fully develops, it becomes a long living perennial.
+Carolina Lupine takes it time to establish after planting, but after the tap root fully develops, it becomes a long-living perennial.
 It is difficult to successfully move, so choose the spot for planting wisely.
 Cutting back the stems after flowering supports more dense growth.
 In spots with poor air circulation it may suffer from some fungal diseases, but otherwise it's a pest free plant.
 Try combining it with Aster, Echinacea, Oenothera, Penstemon, Rudbeckia, prairie grasses or non-native perennials like Hemerocallis, Iris x germanica, Perovskia, Salvia nemorosa and others.

 Picture copyright: Bob Gutowski, Commons Wikipedia